Skip to main content

 This plugin allows credentials passed as environment variables during agent startup.
 The keys are GRAPHITE_BASIC_AUTH_USERNAME and GRAPHITE_BASIC_AUTH_PASSWORD.

-Adding Graphite as a Data Source in the UI
+Adding Graphite as a data source

 1. Navigate to Integrations > Sources.

-2. Click the button.
+2. Click .

-Graphite Agent
+Graphite agent

-Agent Configuration in the UI
+Agent configuration in the UI

-Follow the instructions below to configure your Graphite Agent:
+Follow the instructions below to configure your Graphite agent:

 1. Select one of the following Release Channels: